Kambrian/SubGen/README.md

 ## `SubGen`: a fast subhalo sampler
 `SubGen` generates Monte-Carlo samples of dark matter subhaloes, according to the unified subhalo distribution model in Han et. al. (2015; http://arxiv.org/abs/1509.02175).

+This sampler works only for CDM subhaloes.
+For an extension of the code to also work with WDM subhaloes, see [`SubGen2`](https://github.com/fhtouma/subgen2/tree/main)

 ### Get Started
 To get started, check `example.py`.
 You only need to specify the host halo mass, and the number of subhaloes to sample.